Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 You Don’t Have to Navigate This Alone

-At For Every Mountain Counseling Services®, we specialize in supporting high-achieving Black women through life transitions—including fertility, pregnancy, and motherhood.
+At For Every Mountain Counseling Services®, we specialize in supporting high-achieving Black women through life transitions—including fertility, pregnancy, motherhood, anxiety, and emotional wellness.

 You deserve a space where you feel: